mersman/bobby-morgan/README.md

 ### Hi there 👋

 My name is Bobby Morgan and I am a Purdue Computer Science alum.
-I am currently working as a Sr Software Engineering Manager for Ibotta in Denver, CO.
+I am currently working as a Sr Software Engineering Manager in Denver, CO.
 In my free time I like to noodle on Home-Assistant plugins and home automation and write out tools for sports betting.
 <!--
 **bobby-morgan/bobby-morgan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.